3rg1s/SBNotes/README.md

 IN PROGRESS ▶️
  - Add to the change password the to ask for the current password.
  - Add a php file to create the database for you!
+ - Add roles to users.(admin,normal).
+ - fix the generate code button on admin page.
+ - Create a admin folder with the admin files there.